Louis-CharlesBiron/canvasDotEffect/readme.md

 ### Use: `npx cdejs <commandName> <params?>`

 This is the global cdejs command.
-It provides access to all regular cdejs commands and some more.
-It also provides basic command autocompletion upon receiving an uncomplete command name.
+It provides access to all regular *cdejs* commands and some more.
+It also provides basic command autocompletion upon receiving an incomplete command name.

 #### Example use 1:
 Creating a project template using the `cdejs-template` command. (see below for more details)